vmakhin/ERT_tasks/Assessment_Coordinate_Transformation/README.md

 $d\ =\  2r\ \arcsin(  \sqrt{\sin^2(\frac {\varphi _2-\varphi _1}{2}) + \cos(\varphi _1) \cdot \cos(\varphi _2) \cdot \sin^2(\frac {\lambda _2-\lambda _1}{2}) }    )    $

-#### Asssumptions of Earth shape spherical with radius = 6371e3 m ( in case of elipsoidal Earth sahe model calculations are  more complicated [4]).
+#### I used the assumption that Earth's shape is spheroidal with radius = 6371e3 m ( in case of elipsoidal Earth sahe model calculations are  more complicated [4]).

-In this coordinate transformation model

-I used existing JavaScript implementation of coordinate transformations to create C functions.

 Implemented solution is based of spherical shape of the Earth which gives according to Ref.1 0.5% of error.

+I used existing JavaScript implementation of coordinate transformations to create C functions [2].

-To transform GIS to the radar coordinates we created two functions in C.
+To transform GIS to the radar coordinates we created two functions in C: GIS2Radar.c and RtoG.c

 Using the required parameters (Initial: Wallops Islands, lat: 37N, long: 75W)

 Final: Puerto Rico, lat: long: 18N, 66W)) we can calculate coordinates transformation from GIS to radar and radar to GIS

-#### I created Makefile to compile, link and execute functions GIS2Radar and RtoG using two test programs: test_GIS2Radar.c and test_RtoG.c
+#### I created Makefile to compile, link and test both functions GIS2Radar and RtoG using two test programs: test_GIS2Radar.c and test_RtoG.c

-Below Make file is listed:
+Below content of the Makefile is listed:

 ```
 all: test_GIS2Radar.out, test_RtoG.out